enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/rendering/index.md

 ## Setup

-Enhance passes an object to every template that contains an html render function in order to expand custom elements and a state object that contains the attributes from the element and a data store that you populate with initial state.
+Enhance passes an object to every template which contains an html render function in order to expand custom elements and a state object that contains the attributes from the element and a data store that you populate with initial state.

+> In practice initial state would most likely come from your database, but for demonstration purposes we can hard code some data.

 Setup your render function by passing an elements collection and optional initial state.
 ```javascript